 ToDiagram

-Build architecture diagrams, system designs, and process flows with full control over nodes and edges.
+Build architecture diagrams, system designs, and process flows with full control over nodes and edges using the ToDiagram format (.todiagram).
+The format is JSON-based and saved as .todiagram files.

 Example